jaredrobinson001/medito-app/README.md

 # Medito App

-Meditation can positively transform people's lives.
-We believe no one should have to pay for it.

 I've built the Medito App for people who have never meditated before or want to deepen their meditation practice.

 The app is free, forever: no ads, no spam, no need to sign up or pay.